zmenciso/zc_plot/README.md

 library](https://github.com/yuankunzhang/charming).
 Configuring plots is done through a simple text file.

-ZC Plot was born from a set of Python scripts I wrote for interfacing with [**Seaborn**](https://seaborn.pydata.org/), and those scripts are still available on the `Python` branch of this repository.
+ZC Plot was born from a jenky set of Python scripts I wrote for interfacing with [**Seaborn**](https://seaborn.pydata.org/), and those scripts are still available on the `Python` branch of this repository.